solhosty/solhosty/README.md

 ### Howdy 🤠,
 ### My name is Hosty, and I am in my first full year as a Full-Stack developer in my current role at a small communication company located in the US.
-I am currently working on the Solana blockchain with my project "The Minions" in finding solutions to some of the underlying problems in my own community and beyond.
+I am currently working on the Solana blockchain with my project **The Minions** in finding solutions to some of the underlying problems in my own community and beyond.
+My goal is to evenutally work full-time Web3 and contribute to De-Fi protocol on Solana.

 ### Am proficient in 🤓:
 * Javascript 🛠